miguelhd/gear-case-finder/PROGRESS.md

    - Fixed exactOptionalPropertyTypes compatibility issues in interfaces
    - Installed missing 'cron' dependency

+### Completed Additional Tasks

+6. **Fixed Index Signature Access Errors**
+   - Fixed index signature access errors in batch-processing-system.ts by changing dot notation (item.marketplace) to bracket notation (item['marketplace'])
+   - Applied the same fix to all property accesses in batch-processing-system.ts (item.productUrl, item.url, item.price, item.currency, item._id, etc.)
+   - Fixed similar index signature access issues in dimension-cache-service.ts (index.name to index['name'])
+   - These fixes address the errors caused by the noUncheckedIndexedAccess and noPropertyAccessFromIndexSignature settings

+7. **Fixed Additional TypeScript Errors**
+   - Fixed exactOptionalPropertyTypes issues in reverb-api-client.ts by explicitly handling undefined values
+   - Added explicit type annotations to fix implicit 'any' types in canopy-data-mapper.ts and reverb-data-mapper.ts
+   - Added proper type annotations to functions in cache.ts to fix implicit 'any' types
+   - Fixed possible undefined values using optional chaining in performance-optimizer.ts
+   - Added null checks for price values in product-matcher.ts
+   - Fixed implicit 'any' type in feedback-manager.ts by adding proper type annotations

 ### Current Challenges

 1. **Remaining TypeScript Errors**
-   - Still encountering an index signature access error in batch-processing-system.ts
-   - Need to fix property access syntax from index.name to index['name']
-   - These errors are being caught due to the stricter TypeScript configuration we implemented
+   - There are still some TypeScript errors in the build process related to type compatibility with exactOptionalPropertyTypes
+   - These errors require more complex fixes involving interface definitions and type assertions

 2. **Build Process**
-   - Local build process is identifying TypeScript errors that need to be fixed
+   - Local build process is identifying additional TypeScript errors that need to be fixed
    - Need to ensure all errors are resolved before deployment

 ### Next Steps

 1. **Fix Remaining Type Compatibility Errors**
-   - Address the index signature access error in batch-processing-system.ts
+   - Address the remaining type compatibility errors in product-matcher.ts and other files
    - Ensure consistent handling of optional properties throughout the codebase
    - Verify no other TypeScript errors remain